Welcome to ClearMinds Psychotherapy Center

-ClearMinds is a psychological counseling and assessment practice in Dubai dedicated to working with clients and families on a personal level; understanding them, feeling with them, and most importantly being a part of their growth and change.
-Here, a sense of accomplishment is felt because clients and families are seen progressively becoming happier, stronger, and more fulfilled in life.
+ClearMinds is a psychology counseling and assessment practice in Dubai dedicated to working with clients and families on a personal level; understanding them, feeling with them, and most importantly being a part of their growth and change.
+Here, a sense of accomplishment is felt because clients and families are seen progressively becoming happier & stronger.
 Our philosophy is that everyone, with the right support, has the potential to be happy and to live a fulfilling life.

 The term psychologist is often used interchangeably with psychotherapist, counselor, and therapist to describe a mental health professional working with clients to improve the quality of their lives, including their relationships, personal issues, and mental health issues.